DOES A PRIVATE INVESTIGATOR IN MICHIGAN NEED TO BE LICENSED?

 WHEN I HIRE A MICHIGAN PRIVATE INVESTIGATOR IS IT CONFIDENTIAL?

 Yes.
 Licensed Private Investigators in Michigan are required by law to keep all matters confidential.
-In fact, even by with a court order or warrant, they cannot disclose or turn over privileged communication.
+In fact, even with a court order or warrant, they cannot disclose or turn over privileged communication.

 CAN A PRIVATE INVESTIGATOR IN MICHIGAN TAP A PHONE?